ShantyKamal/RayTracing/README.md

 # RayTracing
-The goal of this assignment is to learn and appreciate the core concepts behind synthesis of a perspective 3D image.
-You will implement a basic ray tracing system to simulate the optics of a pinhole camera.
-You will also gain experience using shading models that approximate ambient, diffuse, and specular light reflection on surfaces, which give objects the appearance of having different materials.
+Implementation of a basic ray tracing system to simulate the optics of a pinhole camera.
+Shading models that approximate ambient, diffuse, and specular light reflection on surfaces are explored to give objects in the scene the appearance of having different materials.